 Pros and Cons

 There are some advantages and disadvantages to riding with a treeless saddle.
-Many are also very comfortable for the rider.
-They can be lightweight, which may be important for riders with problems lifting—you are sitting closer to the horse, so you may find you have a better feel for your horse’s back.
+Many are very comfortable for the rider.
+They can be lightweight, which may be important for riders with problems lifting.
+In addition, they allow you to sit closer to the horse, so you may find you have a better feel for your horse’s back.
 Some riders like the close contact provided by treeless saddles, while others may find they miss the twist and shape of a traditional saddle as many treeless saddles make you sit wider.

-One issue with some treeless saddles is that they may not be as secure as a traditional saddle.
-Because they don’t have a tree to stabilize them may be more inclined to turn, taking you with it.
-With this type of saddle, it might be wise to use a breastplate (straps that go forward from the front of the saddle around the horse's chest) to help prevent the saddle from turning.
-If your horse has low withers or a very round or flat back may have to be very careful about the type of treeless saddle you use and how you secure it.
+One issue with some treeless saddles is that they may not be as secure as traditional saddles.
+Because this type of saddle doesn't have a tree to stabilize it, it may be more inclined to roll, taking you with it.
+It might be wise to use a breastplate (straps that go forward from the front of the saddle around the horse's chest) to help prevent the saddle from turning.
+If your horse has low withers or a very round or flat back, you may have to be very careful about the type of treeless saddle you use and how you secure it.